Young Hare: Accuracy and setting

+Relation to prints

-Dürer used his watercolour and bodycolour studies as source material for his prints but, in The Holy Family with Three Hares, the hares are modestly rendered, and in the only of his other prints to feature a hare, the 1504 copperplate engraving Adam and Eve, the hare is turning away, half-hidden behind the legs of Eve.
-The prominent date and Dürer monogram on the Young Hare indicate that Dürer considered it a work in its own right rather than merely a preparatory sketch.
-The painting engendered numerous copies: at least twelve from contemporaries are known.
+Dürer used his watercolour and bodycolour studies as source material for his prints.
+In other works, such as The Holy Family with Three Hares, the animals are modest.
+Similarly, in the 1504 copperplate engraving of Adam and Eve, the hare is turned away and appears half-hidden behind Eve's legs.
+The prominent date and Dürer monogram on the Young Hare indicate that he considered it a work in its own right rather than merely a preparatory sketch.
+The painting also inspired numerous copies, with at least twelve produced by contemporaries.